PRINCIPLE 1: Cognitive screening

 Quality measures and Expected outcomes

-CHOPs recommend the following quality measures and expected outcomes of implementation of the key principle of staff education.
+CHOPs recommends the following quality measures and expected outcomes of implementation of cognitive screening.